-The tribunal is presently considering what, if any, portion of costs should be ordered to be paid to you and in light of the above is inviting you to make oral submissions prior to making any decision on the matter.
+In light of the above, the tribunal is presently considering what, if any, portion of costs should be ordered to be paid to you and in that regard, is inviting you to make oral submissions prior to making any decision on the matter.

-To that end a hearing has been convened for Thursday the 16th of May next at 10 am at the Hugh Kennedy courtroom at the Four Courts.
+To that end a hearing has been convened for Thursday the 16th of May next at 10am at the Hugh Kennedy court in the Four Courts.